AdobeDocs/id-service.en/help/implementation-guides/direct-integration.md

 ---
-description: This implementation lets customers use the ID service on devices that cannot accept or work with our JavaScript or SDK code.
+description: This implementation lets customers use the Visitor ID Service on devices that cannot accept or work with our JavaScript or SDK code.
 This includes devices such as gaming consoles, smart TVs, or other Internet-enabled appliances.
 Refer to this section for syntax, code samples, and definitions.
-keywords: ID Service
+keywords: Visitor ID Service
-title: Direct integration with the Experience Cloud Identity Service
+title: Direct integration with the Adobe Visitor ID Service
 exl-id: 29565b74-5fe7-41f7-b278-6a90559faab9
 TQID: https://experienceleague.adobe.com/f5Tp-XaNY-KIpHXExT4hFwNt7FQqh6y4iaaWmIHEhAI
 product_v2: